microsoft/onnxruntime/docs/PyOp.md

 * TensorProto.DOUBLE

 ## Limitations
-* Please make sure the inferencing and compiling environments are installed with same version of python.
+* Inferencing and compiling environments must be installed with same version of python.
-* If `--numpy_version=...` is specified, the Python operator will build with that version.
 * On Windows, `--config Debug` has known issues.
 Please build with `--config RelWithDebInfo` if debugging symbols are needed.
 * Due to Python C API restrictions, multi-threading is disabled so Python operators will run sequentially.